guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 Let's try to improve the accuracy of the model with more training.

 To increase the training steps, set the `train-steps` flag to a higher level.
-We'll use 10,000 steps time:
+We'll use 10,000 steps this time:

 ``` command
 guild run cloudml-train \